microsoft/DirectXShaderCompiler/docs/DxcOnUnix.rst

 on Linux and macOS.
 Code generation works for both DXIL and SPIR-V, and we are also able to fully run the SPIR-V CodeGen test suite on these platforms.

+*Note: This work is currently in experimental phase.
+How we implement certain things for Unix platforms may change without considering backward portability.*

 Known Limitations
 -----------------